hungaikev/tech-blog/_posts/2017-01-08-introduce-markdown-poi.md

 ---
-title: Transform Markdown
+title: How to transform Markdown to a Word document with Apache POI
-description: Introduction to Markdown and Apache POI XWPF
+description: Using Pegdown and JSoup to generate Apache POI’s XWPF format
+author: Stefan Herz
 tags: document, data transformation, Microsoft Word, Apache POI, JSoup, Pegdown
 layout: article
 ---